Learn how connecting text mining to a graph database like GraphDB can help you improve your decision making.

 A Text Mining pipeline can easily make the relationship between Barack Obama and the position President of the United States.
 Still, this is only temporal information.
 In 4 years, it could be different.

 In RDF, however, you will model the fact as follows:

 <Barak Obama (person)> <is_president> <USA (country)> <Document ID> <Document ID> dc:date <document date>

-Once this provenance is preserved, you can ask via SPARQL who the president of US was back in 2002.
-This is known as “multiple versions of the truth”.
-A new statement can be materialized resulting in additional intelligence and faster queries.
+Once this provenance is preserved, you can ask the RDF triplestore (via SPARQL) who the president of United States was back in 2002.
+This is also known as “multiple versions of the truth”.

-Although detail is beyond the scope of this post, it’s worth mentioning that one of the unique attributes of GraphDB™ is its ability to update the RDF repository together with all the inferred relationships without a substantial performance hit when an inferred statement is retracted.
+It’s worth mentioning (although detail is beyond the scope of this post) that one of the unique attributes of GraphDB™ is its ability to update the RDF repository together with all the inferred relationships without a substantial performance hit when an inferred statement is retracted.

-When developing text mining pipelines, each solution may utilize a different set of tools.
-Disambiguation, for example, can take place solely within a text mining pipeline through machine learning and “training” a pipeline on a specific domain.
-“Orange” within health and wellness context would refer to the fruit while the same term in a geographical context could refer to the southern county in California.
-How does this process work?
+When developing Text Mining pipelines, each solution may utilize a different set of tools depending on your particular use case.
+Disambiguation, for example, can take place solely in a Text Mining pipeline through machine learning and “training” a pipeline on a specific domain.
+For example, Orange in a health and wellness context would most likely refer to the fruit while in a geographical context – to the southern county of California.

 The tightly-coupled integration of Text Mining and RDF triplestores makes the end-to-end process of structuring unstructured data, enriching domain-specific content and feeding a dynamic repository of facts much easier to operationalize.
 In this dance, Text Mining takes care of correctly tagging each concept while the RDF database ensures that only documents about this concept are served in the search results.

 This blend of technologies happens to be unique in the market.
 The result is a full semantic circle where dynamic curation, authoring and reporting can be executed on an enterprise scale.
 Ontotext offers all of this technology in the Ontotext Platform.